-With a new school year often comes the need for a new laptop, and for college students in particular, it can be tough to pick the right model.
+It's mid-summer, and that can mean only one thing: School is coming.
+(Sorry, kids.)
+And with a new school year often comes the need for a new laptop.
+For college students in particular, it can be tough to pick the right model.
 How much should you (or, more likely, your parents) plan to spend?
 How much horsepower do you really need?
 Could a Chromebook get the job done?
-Or a tablet?
+How about a tablet?

 1. Consider the curriculum

 When it comes to computing, different students have different needs.
 Depending on the degree program, you might be able to get by fine with an inexpensive system -- something that's proficient at basics like word processing, web browsing and email.

 Indeed, if that's all you need, and your college doesn't specifically require you to have a Mac- or Windows-based system, consider a Chromebook.
 For as little as $200, you can get one that boots and runs quickly and avoids a lot of Windows-specific hassles (like viruses and Blue Screens of Death).

 On the other hand, if your course-load includes graphics-intensive stuff -- 3D modeling, CAD drawings, video editing -- you'll want to make sure the laptop has a higher-end processor (like an Intel Core i7), plenty of RAM (shoot for 16GB), a speedy solid-state drive and a discrete graphics card.
 Expect a price tag of at least $700.

 I should also note that if you're looking for a MacBook, the price will likely be quite a bit higher.
 But Apple often offers student discounts that can help ease the pain.
 Right now, for example, students can get a MacBook Air starting at $999, instead of the $1,099 regular price.
 There's also a promotion that includes free Beats headphones.

 Screen size is also an important consideration, not just for obvious reasons, but also because it dictates the overall size and weight of the laptop.